nuxt/content/docs/content/en/writing.md

 ### Links

-Links are transformed to add valid `target` and `rel` attributes.
-You can change this behaviour, see [configuration](/configuration#markdownexternallinks).
+Links are transformed to add valid `target` and `rel` attributes using [remark-external-links](https://github.com/remarkjs/remark-external-links).
+You can check [here](/configuration#markdown) to learn how to configure this plugin.

 Relative links are also automatically transformed to `nuxt-link` to provide navigations between page components and enhance performances with smart prefetching.

 Here is an exemple using external, relative, markdown and html links: